minghao51/Ming_blog/content/home/about.md

 Ming Hao

-Experienced in working both as a clinical physicist in diagnostic setting and as an application specialist for oncology products which include Elekta Linacs and Tomotherapy.
+Multilingual and flexible individual, enjoy challenges and data science.
+Experience working in teams setting both as an applications specialist as well as a physicist.